 - Guide to Dissolve, Surrender, or Cancel a California Business Entity.
 The California Franchise Tax Board provides a useful guide for dissolving a California business.

-- SF Declaration of Closed or Sold Business.
+- SF Business Closure.
 The San Francisco Declaration of Closed or Sold Business can be found here.

-- Statement Of Abandonment Of Use Of Fictitious Business Name Statement.
-The form to discontinue use of your company’s fictitious business name statement can be found here.
+- Abandonment Of Fictitious Business Name.
+The Statement Of Abandonment of Use of Fictitious Business Name form to discontinue use of your company’s fictitious business name statement can be found here.

-- Once your California entity has been dissolved, you will also need to file IRS Form 966 and a final state and federal tax return.
+- Once your California entity has been dissolved, you will also need to file IRS Form 966 (within 30 days of the board of directors approving the dissolution) and a final state and federal tax return.